 As part of the charity’s drive to diversify the knowledge and membership of its board of trustees we are looking for a range of skills and aptitudes to ensure our organisation stays relevant to the needs of older people in the borough.
 Trustees will be expected to bring an understanding of and willingness to challenge the issues affecting older people in particular those of social isolation, systemic discrimination, poverty and ill health.

 Trustee(s) will be expected to support other members of the board and the charity's senior managers in shaping the organisations future, restructuring its operations, and developing options for new funding and business development.
-You will be committed to the values of the charity and its core aims..
+You will be committed to the values of the charity and its core aims.

 We ask that trustees are willing to challenge barriers to participation and inclusion, particularly where these barriers reflect systemic obstacles based on ethnicity, disability and age.